Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/14-implementing-iir-filter/Part1a/README.md

 ## Build and Run the Program

 * Copy the files in `src` and `dat` to your project.
 Set the `Top-Level File` to `src/tb.cpp`.
-* Since we are only interested in functional verification now, we use `Emulation-SW` to build and run the program.
+* Because we are only interested in functional verification now, we use `Emulation-SW` to build and run the program.
-* If the program builds and runs without errors, the output should be `Emulation-SW/x86simulator_output/output.dat`.
+* If the program builds and runs without errors, the output must be `Emulation-SW/x86simulator_output/output.dat`.
 * Copy the generated `impresponse.dat` file to the `data` directory.
 * We can use Julia to verify the kernel output.